dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 “Very well, take us north at whatever speed you can make.
 Call in the aviation to hunt the enemy submarine.
-Those lollygaggers were supposed to have cleared this channel before we ever arrived\!”
+Those lollygaggers were supposed to have cleared this channel before we ever arrived!”
 Starka fumed.

 USS Boise ascended back above the layer and once again made contact with the Russian ships.